pkp/omp/plugins/importexport/csv/README.md

 # CSV Import Plugin for OMP
 This application will convert a CSV file into a list of OMP publications/submissions.
-If the user has book cover images, as well as submission PDFs, these files should be stored in the `coverImages` and `submissionPdfs`, respectively, for your correct usage.
+All book cover images and submission PDFs should be kept in the same path as the CSV file.
+It makes the management easier for the user.

 > Note: This is NOT a comprehensive CSV converter, and many fields are left out.